Tuesday, December 14, 2010

 Abraham lived at a time when the Sahara and Mesopotamia were drying out after the Holocene Wet Period which began about 12,000 years ago.
 Lakes filled basins throughout the region and the larger lakes reached levels sometimes 330 feet higher than their present levels.
 Around these bodies of water were spongy marshlands which provided channels for navigation for smaller boats.
 One such dugout, made of black mahogany, was discovered in 1987 in the region of Bor-nu at a depth of 16 feet under clays and sands whose alternating sequence indicated deposition in standing and flowing water.
 The dugout is 8000 years old.
 By comparison, Egypt's oldest boat is only about 5000 years old.

-The Sahara saw considerable flooding during the late Holocene and some believe that this was the time of Noah’s flood.
+The Sahara saw considerable flooding during the Holocene Wet Period and some believe that this was the time of Noah’s flood.
 According to local tradition Noah lived in the region of Lake Chad.
-In fact, this is the only place of the surface of the Earth that claims to be his homeland: Bor-Nu, meaning “Land of Noah.”
+In fact, this is the only place of the surface of the Earth that claims to be his homeland: Bor-No, meaning “Land of Noah.”

 How would the new evidence of early civilization in what is now the Persian Gulf, fit into your model?